CGarces/pop2owa/_posts/en/0000-01-01-changelog.md

 Changes from version v.1.3.0

 *   Initial SSL support, now pop2owa can works with invalid SSL certificates.
-*   Configurations values moved to xml file, now pop2owa not use registry (only the installer use it).
+*   Configurations values moved to XML file, now pop2owa not use registry (only the installer use it).

 Changes from version v.1.2.2